Trailbblazer/Trailbblazer/README.md

 <h3 align="left">👤 About Me</h3>

 - 🎓 Currently a third‑year IT student (Smart IoT Systems: IoT & Networks Major) at Metropolia UAS.
-- 💡 Passionate about embedded C, Python, HTML/CSS programming, Linux & secure networks design.
+- 💡 Passionate about embedded C, Python, HTML/CSS programming, Linux & secure network design.
 - 🚀 Seeking internships in IoT, cloud, cybersecurity, or any jobs related to IT.
 - 🤝 Let’s collaborate on open‑source IoT/networking and IT-related projects!